CKalitin/ckalitin.github.io/_posts/2026-04-05-terraform-commodity-prices.md

 > 0.43 kgCO2 + 3.14 kgH2 -> 1 kgC2H4

 ![Image](/assets/images/terraform-commodity-prices/ethylene-pathways.jpg)
 *This image shows various pathways to produce ethylene.
-Terraform takes the vertical path, while existing industry takes the FT or MTO pathways.*
+Terraform follows the lowest path, starting with CO2 and H2, existing industry uses CH4 as a feedstock instead of CO2 + H2.*

 We've just found the sweet spot for Terraform Industries in methanol, but for extra credit we'll model ethylene as well.